 Learn the story behind Chillicothe’s claim to fame at the Home of Sliced Bread Innovation Center.
 In 1928, the Chillicothe Bakery Company was the first company in the world to sell commercially sliced loaves of bread.
 See the first bread slicing machine – on loan from the Smithsonian Museum.

 The town where retail pioneer J.C.
 Penney was born and raised has been revitalized in recent years by the Missouri Star Quilt Co. – known as the “Disneyland of Quilting.”
-Although its dozen shops are currently closed due to the pandemic, the company continues to operate its online quilting supply business.
+The town has dozens of local shops where you can find thoughtful gifts, tasty treats and a nearly endless supply of fabrics and quilting materials.
 Drive through downtown Hamilton to see murals honoring the area’s history and the world’s largest spool of thread.

 As the west was being settled, a relay system of horseback riders to deliver the mail was developed in St. Joseph – and the Pony Express was born.
 With their saddlebags stuffed full of letters, the riders could deliver correspondence far quicker than a stagecoach could.
 Housed in the stables where the horses were once kept, the Pony Express National Museum features interactive exhibits about the riders’ adventures as they made their way through the untamed wilderness.